Ready to Move-In?

 Rain is common in the Pacific Northwest.
 Please bring a rain coat or poncho and comfortable shoes.

 Learn more about dining on campus.
-The first meal served at Victor's for the fall term will be lunch on Thursday, September 24.
+The first meal served at Victor's for the Spring term will be TBD.

 Broadway, Ondine, Epler, Blumel, and Montgomery have elevators.
 The Broadway, Ondine, Epler, and Blumel elevators are activated with your PSU ID card.
 The elevators in Montgomery are activated by your community key.
 Elevator capacity may be limited.
 Wait times for elevators may be longer than usual.
 Bring a dolly to maximize the number of items you can bring in an elevator trip.
 Plan to use the stairs whenever possible.
 Wear comfortable shoes.
 Bring a water bottle.